Date Thesis Awarded

 Indeed, this text examines how the postcolonial artist employs its liberty to signify, re-appropriate, critique, and create.
 Such an examination serves not only to comprehend how postcolonial artists reformulate the past, but also to embrace the new, proposed epistemology advanced by the creators of the postcolonial archive.

 Popham, Kristen, "The Artist as Archaeologist of the Colonial Archive: Towards a New Political Imaginary" (2020).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1465.